 Studies have shown no difference in the end-to-end or overlapping repair of the anal sphincter.
 We recommend the use of a broad-spectrum antibiotic at the time of repair such as Unasyn.

 A rectal exam can improve evaluation of the extent of the injury.

-Figure 2is a cartoon showing the proximity of the internal and external anal sphincter muscles
+Identify the anatomy.
+Figure 2 is a cartoon showing the proximity of the internal and external anal sphincter muscles

 The internal anal sphincter may be injured; therefore, reapproximation of this area must be the first step.
 A 3-0 delayed absorbable suture may be used (Vicryl or Monocryl).
 Place a finger of your nondominant hand in the rectum to elevate the anterior rectal wall (placing the internal anal sphincter on stretch).
 This aids in placement of the interrupted plicating sutures over the injured area and will improve resting tone of the anus.